 Learn More: MEFA Student Loans Review

 Sallie Mae offers a range of private student loans with no fees to students and parents as well as medical, dental residency, and bar study loans.
-You can borrow $1,000 up to 100% of your school-certified cost of attendance (minus any other financial aid you’ve received).
+You can borrow a minimum of $1,000 up to 100% school-certified cost of attendance.

 Additionally, borrowers who have a cosigner can apply for cosigner release after just 12 months of consecutive on-time payments.